Peagah-Vieira/Laravel-Currencies-Application/README.md

 ## Features

+-   List and convert currencies through external API
+-   Currencies conversion history
 -   Social Accounts(Google, Github) using Laravel Socialite
+-   Administration panel with more informations about currencies
 -   Register with email verification
 -   Reset password through email
--   List and convert currencies
 -   Authentication middleware using Breeze
 -   PHPUnit test and Browsers tests using Laravel Dusk